masonJS/velofolio/README.md

-# velopolio
+# velofolio

-This project is copy project with velopolio.
+This project is copy project with velofolio.
 The aim was to learn the technology stack that can be utilized, following the original project.